The page has been translated by Gen AI.

 Install-WindowsFeature AD-Domain-Services -IncludeManagementTools

-Active Directory Domain services Add role
+Add Active Directory Domain Services role

-This is the result installed normally.
+This is the result of a successful installation.

 Success Restart Needed Exit Code Feature Result